-2) All students proceeding to the degree must:
+- 2) All students proceeding to the degree must: - (a) include the Departmental Seminar (Philosophy PHIL-8900) among their courses for the degree;

-(a) Include the Departmental Seminar (Philosophy PHIL-8900) among their courses for the degree; (b) Pass the master's qualifying examination.
-In the event of a failing grade, students may retake the Master's exam the semester following the semester in which the Departmental Seminar was offered.
-If a student chooses to retake the exam the following year, they will be required to register in and successfully complete the Departmental Seminar for a second time.
-Students who fail the MA exam for a second time will be asked to withdraw from the program.
+(b)pass the master's qualifying examination.
+Students will be assessed on the content of the Departmental Seminar using a variety of evaluative methods, including written and oral examinations.

-3) M.A.
-Qualifying Year (M-1 admission): Students at the I Master's level are required to take PHIL-4910 (Honours Seminar) (see section titled, Philosophy Courses in the Undergraduate Calendar).

-4) Program Approval: Each student must have his or her projected program approved by the Graduate Coordinator.
+- 3) M.A.
+Qualifying Year (M-1 admission): Students at the I Master's level are required to take PHIL-4910 (Honours Seminar) (see section titled, Philosophy Courses in the Undergraduate Calendar). - 4) Program Approval: Each student must have his or her projected program approved by the Graduate Coordinator.

-PHILOSOPHY: COURSES

-PHILOSOPHY: PROGRAM
+PHILOSOPHY: COURSES PHILOSOPHY: PROGRAM